rakeshcr92/InsiderNet/README.md

 Data collected by the scripts is stored by date under the `data/` folder.
 Each run outputs timestamped JSON and CSV files for reproducibility.

 The `webapp/` directory includes a small Flask application with a Tailwind front end.
-It accepts a ticker symbol, expands Reddit search keywords using OpenAI, gathers data from Reddit, the SEC, Google Trends and Yahoo Finance, and saves a labeled price dataset.
+It accepts a ticker symbol, expands Reddit search keywords using OpenAI, gathers data from Reddit, the SEC, Google Trends and Yahoo Finance, and saves both raw prices and labeled datasets.
+Labels are generated using the realtime `labels.py` logic as well as `labels_from_prices.py` on the stored prices.

 ## Requirements
 - Python 3.11 or compatible